-Mazda might be best known for its rotary engine expertise – or more recently its petrol-come-diesel SkyActiv-X tech – but the Japanese company is finally ready to release its first mass production EV.
-Revealed during the Tokyo motor show in 2019, it’s called the MX-30, and it’s now available in Europe - with the UK's early-adopters due to receive their cars in March 2021.
+Mazda, better known for its rotary engine expertise and, more recently, its petrol-come-diesel Skyactiv-X tech, has finally put its first mass production EV on sale.
+Revealed during the Tokyo motor show in 2019, it’s called the MX-30, and it’s now available in a showroom near you.

 So what’s the first electric Mazda like to drive?
 Keep reading to find out why Mazda’s new EV is a different take on the electric car, and why its success could hinge on a test drive rather than a simple spec comparison.

-You'll be pleased to hear that the cork motif - a nod to Mazda's 100-year history that began with the aforementioned material - has survived the optimisation of trim for the UK.
-More on that later - what really matters is how the car drives, not whether you can pin your kid's artwork on the centre console.
+You’ll be pleased to hear that the cork motif – a nod to Mazda’s 100-year history that began with the aforementioned material – has survived the optimisation of trim for the UK.
+More on that later, because what really matters is how the car drives, not whether you can pin your kid’s artwork on the centre console.

-The other feature that's arrived unchanged is the full set of Freestyle doors - a la RX-8 (or Ford B-Max, at least in the lack of a B-pillar.
-We'll stick with the Mazda connection).
+The other feature that’s arrived unchanged are the Freestyle doors – a la RX-8.
 These made sense on the rotary-engined coupe and they make even more sense on the tall, front-wheel drive crossover body of the MX-30, but they do have some drawbacks for rear passengers.

-Overall, the MX-30's a distinctive shape and design, but it's not as brave as Mazda could have gone - technically, it's very obviously derived from a conventionally-powered car, and on paper at least, seems to offer few clear advantages over the growing list of electrified rivals.
+Overall, the MX-30’s a distinctive crossover-coupe shape, but it’s not as brave as Mazda could have gone – technically, it’s very obviously derived from a conventionally-powered car, and on paper at least, seems to offer few clear advantages over the growing list of electrified rivals.

 So, what do we learn when we dig deeper?